Finesse - Extreme delicacy or subtlety.

 Finesse fishing is not the same as ultralight.
 Ultralight describes your gear.
 Finesse describes your presentation.
 That said, it is much easier to achieve finesse fishing with ultralight gear.

 I will go one step further and say it is easier to achieve delicate and subtle presentations with ultralight gear designed for the Japanese Domestic Market (JDM).
 Japan is a country with lots of fishermen but not a lot of places to fish.
 The fish are highly pressured, and in order to catch them the Japanese have refined their gear to be able to present smaller baits, and their tactics to achieve greater finesse.

 Almost every website that even mentions "finesse fishing" is about bass fishing.
-Almost every website that even mentions JDM rods and reels is about rods and reels for bass fishing.
-When fishing for trout, though, finesse is not just AS important, it is much MORE important.
+Almost every website that even mentions JDM rods and reels is about rods and reels for bass fishing, although the interest in JDM gear for panfish has grown tremendously in the last few years.
+When fishing for trout, though, finesse is not just as important, it is much more important.
 There's a reason why finesse fishing for bass might mean an 1/8 ounce jig on 8 lb line, and finesse fishing for trout might mean a size 18 dry fly on 8X tippet.
 Trout eat smaller things, they are more line shy, they are more skittish.
 When fishing for trout, finesse may not be another option, it may be the only option.